Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/research.md

 ---

 1. Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles and bundles with connections.
 In Preparation.
+2. (with Rahul Singh) Explicit formulae of mixed Hodge polynomials for character varieties of free abelian groups.
+In Preparation.
-2. (with Rahul Singh) Motivic classes of character varieties and character stacks.
+3. (with Rahul Singh) Motivic classes of character varieties and character stacks.
 In Progress.

 ### Workshops and Conferences in the Future (I will attend)